StefanoVollono/angular-select/README.md

  ## The CSS
 You can choose between the sass or che css version.
-Choosing SASS allow you to choose some graphic behaviour overriding the global variables in angular-select.scss
+Choosing SASS allow you to specify some graphic behaviour overriding the global variables in angular-select.scss file

 ```css